A versatile & easy blueberry pie recipe that works with any kind of berry you have on hand – fresh or frozen! Made with delicious homemade pie crust.

-That doesn’t mean the rest of us suffer though – a half batch of slab apple pie (think traditional apple pie, but in a 8×8 glass pan and cut into bars instead) satisfies the sweet tooth for the rest of us just fine.
+That doesn’t mean the rest of us have to suffer – a half batch of slab apple pie (think traditional apple pie, but in an 8×8 glass pan and cut into bars instead) satisfies the sweet tooth for the rest of us just fine.

-While thumbing through a cookbook for this month’s menu’s, Mr. Crumbs caught a glimpse of blueberry pie.
+While thumbing through a cookbook as I was planning our monthly menu, Mr. Crumbs caught a glimpse of blueberry pie.

 For DAYS he asked for blueberry pie.
 Um, hello?
-It’s NOVEMBER!
-Blueberry season ended a looong time ago… There was no way I was spending $25 on blueberries.
-The pie would have to wait.
+It’s not blueberry season year-round…the pie would have to wait.